ATLauncher/ATLauncher/README.md

 [ATLauncher Twitter](http://twitter.com/ATLauncher)

 ### Coding Standards & Styling Guidelines

 Please see the STYLE.md file for coding standards and style guidelines.

+### Testing

+Please see the TESTING.md file for information on how we write tests.

 ### Building